-The Bonds will be general obligations of the Town of Madison, Connecticut and the Town will pledge its full faith and credit to pay the principal of and interest on the Bonds when due.
+The Bonds and the Notes will be general obligations of the Town of Madison, Connecticut and the Town will pledge its full faith and credit to pay the principal of and interest on the Notes when due.

-Unless paid from other sources, the Bonds are payable from general property tax revenues.
-The Town has the power under the Connecticut General Statutes to levy ad valorem taxes on all taxable property in the Town without limit as to rate or amount, except as to certain classified property such as certified forest land taxable at a limited rate and dwelling houses of qualified elderly persons of low income or of qualified disabled persons taxable at limited amounts.
+Unless paid from other sources, the Bonds and the Notes are payable from general property tax revenues.
+The Town has the power under the Connecticut General Statutes to levy ad valorem taxes on all taxable property in the Town without limit as to rate or amount, except as to certain classified property such as certified forest land taxable at a limited rate and dwelling houses of qualified elderly persons of low income taxable at limited amounts.
 There were no acres of such certified forest land on the last completed Grand List of the Town.
-The Town may place a lien on the property for the amount of tax relief granted, plus interest, with respect to dwelling houses of qualified elderly persons of low income or qualified disabled persons.
-Under existing statutes, the State of Connecticut is obligated to pay the Town the amount of tax revenue which the Town would have received except for the limitation under certain of the statutes upon its power to tax dwelling houses of qualified elderly persons of low income.
+Under existing statutes, the State of Connecticut is obligated to pay the Town the amount of tax revenue which the Town would have received except for the limitation upon its power to tax such dwelling houses or the Town may place a lien on the property for the amount of tax relief granted plus interest.

-Payment of the Bonds is not limited to property tax revenues or any other revenue source, but certain revenues of the Town may be restricted as to use and therefore may not be available to pay debt service on the Bonds.
+Payment of the Bonds and the Notes is not limited to property tax revenues or any other revenue source, but certain revenues of the Town may be restricted as to use and therefore may not be available to pay debt service on the Bonds and the Notes.

 There are no statutory provisions for priorities in the payment of general obligations of the Town.
-There are no statutory provisions for a lien on any portion of the tax levy or other revenues to secure the Bonds, or judgments thereon, in priority to other claims.
+There are no statutory provisions for a lien on any portion of the tax levy or other revenues to secure the Bonds and the Notes, or judgments thereon, in priority to other claims.